hamshahar/Educare/readme.txt

 * Added more options in settings
 * Admin can hide student details from result card
 * Admin can hide grade sheet from result card
-* Fixed front-end roll no and regi no short fields
+* Fixed front-end date of birth and regi no short fields

 = [1.2.*] =